tristan957/tristan.partin.io/content/blog/2020/4/29/writing-an-api-client-in-c-the-api-client.md

 {{< externalLink "https://www.getharvest.com/" "Harvest" >}} API.
 The docs can
 be found here:
 {{< externalLink "https://help.getharvest.com/api-v2/" "Harvest API Documentation" >}}.
+Harvest is a service for tracking time and expenses on projects.
+We use it at work often.

 Technologies I will be showcasing within the series include: